 - Harsher in Hindsight: The plane being hijacked by a swarthy, bearded man.
-At the time, airplane hijackings were most often done by escaping criminals trying to get to a country they could seek asylum in.
+At the time, airplane hijackings were most often done by escaping criminals trying to get to a country they could seek asylum in — Cuba was particularly popular for those with Communist sympathies or mistaken belief that the country would harbour people who commit crimes in America.
 The act didn't become associated with Muslim extremists until the late '80s.

 - Rincewind muses on how there are too many heroes in Ankh-Morpork, and how the notable questing-grounds are so busy during high season that they plan to introduce a rota.
 A scene familiar to anyone who ever played a regular MMORPG, all of which came out well after this book was published (with the exception of certain MUD games).